draios/sysdig/README.md

 Where to start?
 ---
-If this is your first time hearing about sysdig, we recommend you start with the website:
+If this is your first time hearing about sysdig, we recommend you [start with the website] (http://www.sysdig.org).
-www.sysdig.org

 What does sysdig do and why should I use it?
 ---
 Sysdig captures system calls and other system level events using a linux kernel facility called tracepoints, which means much less overhead than strace.